Oremus-Labs/ol-deep-research-orchestrator/README.md

 - `LONGFORM_ENABLED` (default `false`) gates the new section-draft + citation-ledger pipeline.
 Leave it off for production until CL‑2/CL‑3 verification passes; flip via Helm (`features.longformEnabled=true`) when ready to exercise the long-form flow.

+### Planner iteration controls

+- `MAX_ITERATIONS` limits how many planner → execution loops can be scheduled after the initial pass (default `2`).
+- `ITERATION_TOKEN_BUDGET` is an approximate token ceiling for those follow-up steps; each additional step consumes about 750 tokens of the allowance (default `12000`).
+  Tune these values in the Helm chart or environment to make the orchestrator more or less aggressive when chasing missing coverage.

 ## API

 - `POST /research` – enqueue a job.